orestbida/cookieconsent/docs/essential/introduction.md

 <CheckListItem title="Supports modern browsers only" type="i"/>

 ## More questions?
-Check the [FAQ](/additional/faq.html) section or open a [new discussion](https://github.com/orestbida/cookieconsent/discussions/new) on github.
+Check the [FAQ](/additional/faq.html) section or open a [new discussion](https://github.com/orestbida/cookieconsent/discussions/new) on GitHub.

 <script setup>
 import CheckListItem from "../components/CheckListItem.vue"